Diagrammatics for Soergel categories: Proofs

-The horizontal line is $i$, the vertical lines are $\jj$.
-According to the above lemma, we may look at $\jj$ right above where it hits the $i$-strand, and replace it with a sum of idempotents which factor through ``nice'' sequences where $i+2$ and $i-2$ each appear at most once.
-Consider each term in the sum: $i$ is distant from every color appearing in the idempotent, so one can slide the $i$-strand past every morphism in the idempotent until it runs through the nice sequence of lines, and the rest of the idempotent is now outside of some smaller neighborhood of the $i$-strand in the new graph.
-Also, all polynomials can be moved outside the neighborhood as well.
+Let $\jj$ be the sequence of lines crossing the $i$-strand in $\Gamma$; clearly $i$, $i-1$, and $i+1$ do not appear in $\jj$.
+According to the above lemma, we may replace $\1_{\jj}$ with a sum of idempotents which factor through ``nice'' sequences $\kk$ where $i+2$ and $i-2$ each appear at most once.
+Moreover, for any idempotent appearing in this sum, $i$ is distant from every color appearing in the idempotent (as well as the polynomials which may appear in the idempotent).
+So replacing $\1_{\jj}$ with this sum immediately above the $i$-strand, we may then slide the $i$-strand in each idempotent so that it passes through $\kk$.
+An example is given below, ignoring polynomials which can also be slid.